 To make a bow removable, you can hide fasteners underneath them and attach the bows right to the cosplay.
-This makes it easy to attach the bow then pull the cosplay on without any assistance.
+This makes it easy to attach the bow and then pull the cosplay on without any assistance.
 Giant bows can be quite weighty, so Velcro isn’t going to cut it.
 Hooks and eyes may rip your fabric.
-You need something strong, and extra large snaps work wonders.
+You need something strong, and extra-large snaps work wonders.

 Let’s look at the giant obi bow above as an example.